K-3 Nonimmigrant Visa for Spouse: Pros and Cons

 PROS

-1. Can help reduce the time the U.S. citizen and foreign national spouse are separated from each other
+1. Can help reduce the time the U.S. citizen and foreign national spouse are separated from each other (mostly in theory)

 If USCIS approves the Form I-129F (K-3 visa) petition before it approves the Form I-130 immigrant petition, the foreign national spouse does not have to wait for the immigrant visa process to be completed.
 USCIS will forward the approved I-129F to the U. S. Consulate for processing of the K-3 visa.
 After arriving in the U.S. on a K-3, the foreign national may apply for a green card.